Skip to main content

 • April 30, 2024

-HHS enacts a final rule implementing provisions from the 1997 Flores Settlement Agreement regarding placement, care, and services provided to unaccompanied children in custody of ORR.
+HHS enacts a final rule implementing provisions from the 1997 Flores Settlement Agreement on placement, care, and services provided to unaccompanied children in ORR custody.
 Section 410.1201 of the final rule mandates that ORR "shall not collect information on immigration status of potential sponsors for law enforcement or immigration enforcement related purposes.
 ORR shall not share any immigration status information relating to potential sponsors with any law enforcement or immigration enforcement related entity at any time."

 2024.04.30 Unaccompanied Children Program Foundational Rule (45 C.F.R.
 Part 410)